ppant/ppant.github.io/about.md

   <div class="about-section">
     <h2>About Me</h2>
-    <p>I am a Software Architect and AI/ML practitioner with a deep interest in building systems that solve real-world problems.
-I enjoy working at the intersection of software engineering, machine learning, and research, and I believe programming is a powerful medium for turning ideas into reality.</p>
-    <p>I began this blog in the autumn of 2007 to chronicle my journey and share thoughts on the ever-evolving world of technology.
-Over the years, it has grown into a space where I explore ideas, document experiences, and share learnings from both professional and personal pursuits.</p>
-    <p>Alongside my professional interests, I am deeply passionate about trail running and endurance sports.
-When I'm not working with code or research, you'll usually find me running in the hills, exploring nature, or writing about my experiences here.</p>
+    <p>I am an Enterprise AI Architect, researcher, and technology enthusiast with over two decades of experience spanning software engineering, product development, cloud platforms, and artificial intelligence.
+My career has evolved from building enterprise software systems and distributed platforms to architecting AI-driven solutions, Agentic AI systems, and enterprise-scale AI platforms. </p>
+    <p>I started this blog in 2007 as a way to document my learning journey, share technical insights, and reflect on experiences from both technology and life.
+What began as a personal technology journal has evolved into a record of nearly two decades of learning, experimentation, research, and professional growth.
+Over the years, it has become a collection of articles covering software engineering, architecture, AI/ML, Generative AI, Agentic AI, Process mining, open-source technologies, and personal experiments in continuous learning. </p>
+    <p>My current interests lie at the intersection of Enterprise AI Architecture, Agentic AI, AI Observability, Process Mining, and Self-Adaptive AI Operations.
+Through my PhD research at IIIT Allahabad, I explore how process intelligence and observability can help organizations build more reliable, explainable, and continuously improving AI systems.</p>
+    <p>Outside technology, I am a passionate ultra runner and trail enthusiast.
+The mountains have taught me many of the same lessons that apply to engineering—discipline, patience, adaptability, and the importance of enjoying the journey as much as the destination.</p>
   </div>

   <div class="about-section">
     <h2>Education</h2>
     <div class="about-edu-item">
       <strong>Ph.D. in Process Mining and Machine Learning</strong>
-      <span>Indian Institute of Information Technology (IIIT Allahabad) · in progress, expected 2026</span>
+      <span>Indian Institute of Information Technology (IIIT Allahabad) · Ongoing</span>
     </div>
     <div class="about-edu-item">
       <strong>M.Tech in Computer Science</strong>